qqrz997/KeepMyOverridesPls/README.md

 ## Manual Installation
 > [!IMPORTANT]
-> BSIPA must be installed in your game.
+> Requires BSIPA and SiraUtil to be installed.
+Go to the [PC Modding](https://bsmg.wiki/pc-modding.html) wiki page to find out how to install mods.

 ### For Beat Saber v1.35.0

 Place the contents of the unzipped folder from the latest [release](https://github.com/qqrz997/KeepMyOverridesPls/releases/latest) into your Beat Saber installation folder.
-For help with installing mods join the [Beat Saber Modding Group](https://discord.gg/beatsabermods) discord server.
+For additonal help with installing mods join the [Beat Saber Modding Group](https://discord.gg/beatsabermods) discord server.